Tuition freeze proposed for University of California undergrads

 Cuts of nearly $1 billion over the last five years led to several tuition increases as well as class shortages, and have strained relations with faculty and staff through the imposition of furlough days and hiring freezes.

-California Governor Jerry Brown, who attended the regents meeting as an ex-officio member of the board, supports the tuition freeze, a spokesman told Reuters.

-Since coming on board, Napolitano has moved to restore relationships with faculty and students.
+Napolitano has quickly moved to restore relationships with faculty and students.
 In her first major action last month, she announced new programs aimed to help undocumented immigrants and graduate students pay for their educations.

-One possibility, Napolitano said, is "cohort tuition," in which fees are kept fairly steady throughout the four years that any given freshman class spends at one of the system's 10 campuses.
+One possibility, Napolitano said, is "cohort tuition," in which fees are kept fairly steady through the four years that any given freshman class spends in the system's 10 campuses.

-University spokeswoman Dianne Klein said that the freezes in prior years were "piecemeal," but that the halt in tuition increases proposed by Napolitano for the 2014-2015 school year would be part of a careful plan for tuition in the future.
+The university would also embark on an efficiency review of the massive system's spending habits, led by her office, Napolitano said.

+But she said the university will only be able to hold tuition steady if it brings in more money - both from private sources and from the state.
+She said her administration would seek to increase the university's sources of revenue by increasing public-private partnerships, philanthropic donations, grants and joint ventures.